 Mom’s conclusions: Feeling a little mixed about exposing her to so much sadness, yet at the same time happy to introduce her to a masterpiece full of amazing songs.
 I was struck by how quickly they all came back to me, after all these years.
 On the way to the bus stop this morning, we were singing “Castle on a Cloud” (after I’d been humming “Master of the House” all morning), which made me feel good about her takeaway from the show.
 Her 14-year-old cousin might have been a better fit for the show, but I don’t think Elizabeth is traumatized — and I love that we had a nice mother-daughter night out.

 Arrive on time.
 Actually, arrive early.
-Admire the Paramount, find your seats, peek into the orchestra pit.
+Admire the theater, find your seats, peek into the orchestra pit.
 Latecomers are held outside and ushered in, to the glares of the crowd, about 15 minutes into the show.
-Don't be those people.
+Don’t be those people.

 Read the plot synopsis in the program.
 Even adults will benefit from this, as there are some twists that can be confusing.
 For instance, the plot centers around revolution in France, but it’s not about the French Revolution.

-I would never suggest withholding liquids, but ... be strategic.
+I would never suggest withholding liquids, but … be strategic.
 Restroom lines are notoriously long at intermission.
-A woman sitting near us complained that the "five minute warning" sounded when she was nowhere near the front of the line.
+A woman sitting near us complained that the “five-minute warning” sounded when she was nowhere near the front of the line.

 More in Seattle’s Child: